daquinons/Sprint-Challenge-Applied-Javascript/README.md

 4. Why would we convert a NodeList into an Array?

-To access Array methods such as forEach().
+To access Array methods such as map().

 5. What is a component?